 How to organise a karaoke night

-How to make the most of a karaoke night for charity.
+A step by step guide to organising a karaoke night for charity.

 Before you commit to a set date, check if there are any major sport or cultural events taking place close to or at the same time as your event.
 If people have other commitments, they might not sign up.